 Recommended Dosage of Aloe Vera

 These recommended aloe vera doses are based on scientific research and publications.
-Make sure to read the label on aloe vera products before using them, and notify your doctor if you experience any side effects:
+Make sure to read the label on each product before using it, and notify your doctor if you experience any side effects.

 - For wound healing, psoriasis and other skin infections, use 0.5 percent aloe extract cream three times daily.

-- For dental plaque and gum disease, use a toothpaste that contains aloe vera for 24 weeks, or add a teaspoon of aloe vera gel to my Homemade Mineralizing Toothpaste.
+- For dental plaque and gum disease, use a toothpaste that contains aloe vera for 24 weeks, or add a teaspoon of aloe vera gel to this Homemade Mineralizing Toothpaste.

 - For high cholesterol, take one capsule of aloe vera containing 300 milligrams twice daily for two months.

-- For inflammatory bowel disease, take 100 milliliters twice daily for four weeks.
+- For inflammatory bowel disease, take 100 milliliters of aloe vera drink or juice twice daily for four weeks.

 - For skin burns, use a 97.5 percent aloe gel on the burn until it’s healed.

-- For dry scalp or dandruff, add a teaspoon of aloe gel to my Homemade Honey Citrus Shampoo.
+- For dry scalp or dandruff, add a teaspoon of aloe gel to this Homemade Honey Citrus Shampoo.

-- To protect your skin from infection and bacteria, add a teaspoon of aloe gel to my Homemade Body Butter Lotion.
+- To protect your skin from infection and bacteria, add a teaspoon of aloe gel to this Homemade Body Butter Lotion.

 Possible Aloe Vera Side Effects and Interactions

-Aloe latex should not be taken in high doses because it can cause side effects, such as stomach pain and cramps.
+Aloe latex should not be taken in high doses because it may cause adverse side effects, such as stomach pain and cramps.
 Long-term use of large amounts of aloe latex might also cause diarrhea, kidney problems, blood in the urine, low potassium, muscle weakness, weight loss and heart issues.

 Don’t take aloe vera, either gel or latex, if you’re pregnant or breast feeding.
 There are some reports of aloe causing miscarriage and birth defects.
 Children younger than 12 years old may experience abdominal pain, cramps and diarrhea, so I don’t recommend aloe vera for child use either.

-- If you have diabetes, some research suggests aloe might lower blood sugar, so if you take aloe by mouth and you have diabetes, monitor your blood sugar levels closely.
+- If you have diabetes, some research suggests aloe might lower blood sugar, so if you take it by mouth and you have diabetes, monitor your blood sugar levels closely.

-- If you have intestinal conditions such as Crohn’s disease, ulcerative colitis or obstruction, don’t take aloe latex if you have any of these conditions because it’s a bowel irritant.
+- If you have intestinal conditions such as Crohn’s disease, ulcerative colitis or obstruction, don’t take aloe latex because it’s a bowel irritant.

 - Don’t take aloe latex if you have hemorrhoids because it could make the condition worse.

-- High doses of aloe latex have been linked to kidney failure and other serious conditions, so don’t take aloe latex if you have kidney problems.
+- High doses of aloe latex have been linked to kidney failure and other serious conditions, so don’t take it if you have kidney problems.

 - Aloe might affect blood sugar levels and could interfere with blood sugar control during and after surgery.
-Stop taking aloe at least two weeks before a scheduled surgery.
+Stop taking it at least two weeks before a scheduled surgery.